a-karma/Bogor_Workshop/DAY_3/Session3.md

 >
 > Can you read in the additional Q files for the each of the clusters you ran?

 Again, the first thing we need to do is get the dataframe in the correct format.
-We can use the `cbind()` function from before, or because we also need to get the data into longform format, we can achieve this using the `tidyverse` (of which ggplot is part of).
+We can use the `cbind()` function from before, or because we also need to get the data into longform format, we can achieve this using the `tidyverse` library (of which ggplot is part of).
 Long form means that each row in the dataframe only has one value, whereas our data is currently in wide form - there are two values for each individual on each row (V1 & V2).
 We do this using:
 ```sh
 k2_long <- k2 %>% bind_cols(samplelist, k = "k2") %>%